Ritwik220/2D_Playground/README.md

     cd server
     node index.ts
-the server should be hosted at localhost:3001
+the server should be hosted at [localhost:3001](http://localhost:3001/)

     cd ..
     cd frontend/client
     npm install
     npm run dev
+the website should be hosted at [http://localhost:5173](http://localhost:5173/)
 >Written with [StackEdit](https://stackedit.io/).